colinBranca/Database/README.md

 # Database Project

 ## Description
-The goal was to design a database matching de desired criteria.
+The goal was to design a database matching the desired criteria.

 We also had to clean the given data (see [scripts](scripts) folder) and to design a simple interface for researches (see [DataBaseInterface](DataBaseInterface) folder).